wazuh/wazuh-documentation/source/amazon/services/supported-services/ecr-image-scanning.rst

     .. note::
       Check the :ref:`AWS CloudWatch Logs integration <aws_cloudwatchlogs>` to learn more about how the CloudWatch Logs integration works.

 #.
-Restart Wazuh in order to apply the changes:
+Restart Wazuh to apply the configuration changes.

     * If you are configuring a Wazuh manager: